 Successful completion of the course is dependent on undertaking a project.
-This will record your progress as you support a service user in developing a skill that relates to their person centred plan.
+This will record your progress as you support an individual in developing a skill related to their person-centred plan.
 This will involve:

 - Summarising your understanding of how the principles of Systematic Instruction apply to the actual practice of supporting a person to learn a skill to achieve their goals.

 - Producing a training plan

-- Critically analysing your experiences, performance and likely future development in the role
+- Critically analysing your experiences, performance and likely future development as a trainer

 What is it like to study with us?